brunodrugowick/algafood-api/README.md

 ## Media Types

-The API works with `application/json` by default but works with `application/xml` if specified via `Accept` header by the client.
+The API works with `application/json` ~~by default but works with `application/xml` if specified via `Accept` header by the client~~.
-Although not specified for every method, this behavior is provided by just adding `com.fasterxml.jackson.dataformat / jackson-dataformat-xml` dependency.
+~~Although not specified for every method, this behavior is provided by just adding `com.fasterxml.jackson.dataformat / jackson-dataformat-xml` dependency.~~